karanja-254/Utube-local-downloader/README.md

 # ⚠️ Disclaimer
 **This tool is for educational purposes only.**
 Please respect YouTube's Terms of Service.
 Only download content if you have permission from the creator or if your usage falls under Fair Use guidelines.
-The creator of this tool is not responsible for any misuse.
+The creator of this tool is not responsible for any misuse. works on 1000+ websites

 ---